victoresque/pytorch-template/README.md

 * Python >= 3.6
 * PyTorch >= 1.2
 * tensorboard >= 1.14 (see [Tensorboard Visualization](#tensorboard-visualization))
-* tqdm (Optional for `test.py`)
+* tqdm
-* hydra-core >= 1.0.0rc1
+* hydra-core >= 1.0.3

 ### Features
-* Clear folder structure which is suitable for many deep learning projects.
+* Simple and clear directory structure, suitable for most of deep learning projects.
-* `.yaml` config file support for convenient parameter tuning.
-* Customizable command line options for more convenient parameter tuning.
-* Checkpoint saving and resuming.
-* Abstract base classes for faster development:
-  * `BaseTrainer` handles checkpoint saving/resuming, training process logging, and more.
+* Hierarchical management of project configurations with [Hydra](https://hydra.cc/docs/intro).
+* Advanced logging and monitoring for validation metrics.
+Automatic handling of model checkpoints.
+* **Note**: This repository is detached from [victorisque/pytorch-template](https://github.com/victoresque/pytorch-template), in order to introduce advanced features rapidly without concerning much for backward compatibility.

 ### Folder Structure
 ```yaml